FREQUENTLY ASKED QUESTIONS

 Question 9: What does lasting impact mean?

-Answer: It means that there is an expectation that there is at least potential that the work of a Council grant will be of some benefit to others, and not just individuals who are direct project participants beyond the life of the actual grant.
+Answer: It means that we expect there is at least potential that the work of a Council grant will be of some benefit to others beyond the life of the actual grant and not just to individuals who are direct project participants.

-Question 10: Other than the 2-page max, any formatting requirements for the Letter of intent?
+Question 10: Other than the 2-page maximum, are there any formatting requirements for the Letter of Intent?
 For instance, specific font size/type?

 Question 11: Would it be appropriate to ask for tools for grant participants to work with?